ston1x/librarian/README.md

 # 📚 Librarian
-A simple user-friendly organizer of Kindle's "My Clippings.txt" by [Nicolai Stoianov](https://github.com/ston1x)
+A simple user-friendly organizer of Kindle's "My Clippings.txt"

 ![screenshot](https://github.com/ston1x/librarian/blob/main/images/screenshot.png?raw=true)

 ## Features
 📚 Groups all clippings by books

-8️⃣ Counts how many clippings you have per book

 📃 Lets you download a markdown version of your clippings per book

-☀️ It's free and open-source!

 ## Usage
 0. Connect your Kindle via USB and go to the `documents/` directory